 d) how the candidate will conduct research while in Greece (such as the institutions or museums the candidate will consult), and

 e) how the candidate’s research will contribute to scholarship in his or her field.

-- A brief itemized budget of the projected expenses of your research in Greece and a preliminary schedule.
+- A brief budget of the projected expenses of your research in Greece and a preliminary schedule.

 - Full address, telephone number, and email contact information.

-- A photocopy of ID card.
+- A copy of your ID.